kenpuca/hugo-cs-blog/content/clojure/_index.md

 title = "Clojure on a page"
 +++

 Clojure is a cool language.
-I like how the language features allows a programmer to think in Clojure.
+I like how the language features allow a programmer to think in the language.
 This series of posts describe ideas in the language of _Clojure_.

-Each post is on a specific idea around Clojure, and each post fits on a page when printed.
+Each post fits on a single page (if you try to print them out).